ARCHER2-HPC/archer2-docs/user-guide/data.rst

    to bottom right).

-We then initiate the data transfer from ARCHER to ARCHER2, here using ``rsync`` to allow the tramsfer to be recommenced without needing to start again, in the event of a loss of connection or other failure.
+We then initiate the data transfer from ARCHER to ARCHER2, here using ``rsync`` to allow the transfer to be recommenced without needing to start again, in the event of a loss of connection or other failure.

 ::